isaaceindhoven/isaac-urls-differ/README.md

 ## What does this do?

 Compare live version of pages based on their URL with local caches copies and see what has changed.

+Only the page's basic content is compared, it does not also compare referenced files.
+For example: if the URL returns HTML then only the HTML itself is compated, not the CSS, JavaScript, Images, etc.

 The differences will be nicely formatted in a report on disk.
 Minor differences like whitespace and formatting will be ignored.
 Additionally, you can specify which differences need to be ignored.